jerturowetz/notes/to-do-wedding.md

 ## to-do

+call lon re bartending
+call st ambroise

+big clusters of hanging lights

+send photo of book to weddi g planner aend link of pintreat board call autelia re do we get studio b with the terrace get floor plan ask autelia for coucjes get dj more food quotes more music quotes muaic on the terrace ? what time ? what sound equip lights does aurelia have is there elevator access via the loading dock are terr outside lights ? can we not have the curtains up in the studio

+eloi couches
+eloi tables with coches

 - sam from terra perma
 - ÉLIANE DUCHAINE chambre de commerce ste-adele (T: 450-229-2644 | C : chambredecommerce@sainte-adele.net)
 - Call the [Hot dog guy](http://promotionsmicheldumontet.com/index.php?p=1_6_Hot-Dog-Party)